 The Livestock to Markets program has been continuing to grow each year.
-Cattle purchased from communities increased more than 100 percent from 2012 to 2015, and income to pastoralists in the program increased by over $108,000 USD from 2014 to 2015 despite low rainfall.
+Between 2011 and 2015, income to pastoralists participating in the Livestock to Markets program more than tripled, from approximately $302,400 USD to $971,100 USD.
 We've done this by working with NRT and partners to build out the program's existing infrastructure, such as cattle transport and processing equipment, staff and technology.
 We are also growing funding used to purchase cattle from pastoralists.
 The funding is replenished when cattle are sold in Nairobi, reused the next time the mobile market makes its rounds, and revenues help offset more program costs.

 To meet demand, we must extend the program to an additional eight conservancies.
 We need to increase the program’s capacity so that it’s equipped to purchase and process 10,000 head of cattle—a nearly four-fold increase from today—to benefit roughly 23,000 people each year.

 As we buy more cows, more people and more wildlife will benefit.

 What’s Good for the Cow is Good for the Elephant

 We’ve spent 7 years testing this approach and we have proven results:

 - All 11 participating conservancies have recorded net increases in wildlife populations – in many conservancies even elephant numbers are on the rise